TEFL Toulouse FAQ

 First of all, as mentioned above, this is not an online course, and is not a weekend TEFL course in a hotel.
 It is the basic teaching qualification you need to kick start your teaching career, lasts 4 weeks (Monday to Friday 9.00 am to 6.30pm) and includes 6 hours of observed teaching practice.

 We get excellent reviews from nearly all our ex trainees, and are in the heart of the south of France where there is a high demand for teachers.
-Several local language schools are so happy with our trainees and reputation they want to meet you right after you finish your training with us!
+Most local language schools are so happy with our trainees and reputation they want to meet you right after you finish your training with us!
+You get guaranteed job interviews in Toulouse.

 We include sessions on teaching Business English, Young Learners, teaching online, and using technology in the classroom.
 We do offer “add-on” courses in the above, but still offer 1.5 to 2 hour sessions on each, on our TEFL course.
 So you can rest assured that these are included.